 Synchronized Chaos welcomes our readers and encourages people to peruse our offerings.
 We strive for professionalism, to treat contributors and readers with respect, to offer enjoyment, pleasure, and beauty, and inspire and motivate thought and creativity and love.

-Some of the inspiration for our journal came from the Cubitron art installation at the Burning Man festival, which takes place in northern Nevada every summer.
-The Cubitron is a cubic array of lights which randomly turn on and off based on a computer-generated randomized pattern.
+Some of the inspiration for our journal came from the Cubatron art installation at the Burning Man festival, which takes place in northern Nevada every summer.
+The Cubatron is a cubic array of lights which randomly turn on and off based on a computer-generated randomized pattern.
 People stare at the grid for hours, periodically finding shapes, patterns, all kinds of images in the flashing lights.
 This brings up a computer science/mathematical discussion about the mathematical algorithms computers use to create randomnity, and whether we can generate true randomnity.
 Also, the Cubitron is a testament to the creative potential of our minds to find and create patterns where supposedly none exist, to come up with novel ideas and solutions for disparate circumstances.
 That’s what we’re about at Synchronized Chaos – finding, promoting, and encouraging that kind of resourceful, imaginative thinking and helping people along the way as they decide how to harness creativity for positive good.

 Also, Ralph Vaughan Williams’ The Lark Ascending, a piece of music we believe matches the intentions of our journal.